N64-Freak/Xbox-CPU-interposer/README.md

 I do have stock in Germany and the US so shipping won't take long if you are in the US.
 Contact me at N64freak@gmx.de

+Price for one of the interposer boards is: 20€+shipping
+If you want more than one message me and we work out a deal.